sevensense-robotics/core_research_manual/pages/getting_started.md

 ## Setting up the network configuration

-In order to connect your Alphasense Core device to your computer, a network configuration with a static IP needs to be set up.
+In order to connect your Core Research device to your computer, a network configuration with a static IP needs to be set up.

 To set this up, open a terminal, launch the `nm-connection-editor` and add a